 - more transparent and understandable, because the function's name and documentation explains the intent of what's being modelled better than a hieroglyphic formula.

-BF is therefore a comprehensive collection of projections functions that project cashflows and accruals with a high degree of daycount accuracy.
+Business Functions is a comprehensive collection of projections functions for projecting cashflows and accruals with a high degree of daycount accuracy.

 The 500 or so functions do the dirty work of projecting costs and revenues, coping with time periods, growth etc. In many contexts it is a complete solution, allowing models to dynamically run on any timebase (quarterly, annually etc) by changing a single cell.

 You might want to look at our attempted objective assessment of the Business Functions in